 These questions pull answers from web pages as another way of showcasing content as a “featured snippet.”
-If Google pulls answers from your site once, it’ll continue pulling them each time queries containing that same question appears.
+If Google pulls answers from your site once, it’ll continue pulling them each time queries containing that same question appear.

 Each time users click on a question, the dialogue box expands to display a brief answer snippet.
-Beneath that snippet, there’s a link to the website where searchers can receive a more in-depth answer to their question.
+Beneath that snippet, there’s a link to the website where searchers can receive a more in-depth answer to their questions.
 There’s also a shortcut URL beneath the question that gives users opportunities to perform a detailed search of their question.

 Why Is This Important?

 Since the first time it was tested in August 2015, SERPs with PAA questions have grown between 40 and 42%.
 Besides helping you leverage Google Suggest as a content creation tool, PAA questions also help increase your visibility in search results.
 As searchers click on questions, more show up.
-That’s important for businesses who want to learn more about what users are asking and where they can find their answers.
+That’s important for businesses that want to learn more about what users are asking and where they can find their answers.

 Because Google bases its Google Suggest function on its user’s searches, websites can leverage this as a content generation tool.
 All you need is the root keyword to start building a list of content ideas, long-tail keywords, and more.

 - Which tool is used for content ideas?
 Dozens of tools are available for generating content ideas.
-Examples include Ahrefs, Answer the Public, Google Suggest, Keywordtool.io, Quora, SEMrush, SEO Scout, and Übersuggest.
+Examples include Ahrefs, Answer the Public, Google Suggest, Keywordtool.io, SEMrush, SEO Scout, and Übersuggest.